A machine-learning approach to thunderstorm forecasting through post-processing of simulation data: Methods

 In addition to calibration curves, binning the forecast probabilities allows the introduction of two useful metrics of classification skill.
 Of the $N$ examples in the test set, let $N_i$ fall into bin $i$ with bin width $\Delta p_i$, bin-averaged model probability $p_i$ and observed relative frequency $\overline{o}_i$ of thunderstorm occurrence.
 We then define the following two bin-wise terms:

 Up to a factor $g(1-g)$ known as uncertainty term, the sums $\sum_i \Delta p_i \text{RES}_i$ and $\sum_i \Delta p_i \text{REL}_i$ are called the resolution and reliability, respectively, of the model.
 Resolution measures forecast variance, with higher values of resolution indicating a better ability of the model to differentiate between thunderstorm and non-thunderstorm patterns \citep{Toth2003}.
 Reliability quantifies the mean squared deviation of the calibration curve from the diagonal.
-The bin-wise terms defined in \crefrange{eq:res}{eq:rel} offer an overview of how much each probability bin contributes to reliability and resolution.
-For instance, both resolution and reliability are most impacted by examples with model probabilities of ca. \num{0.25}.
+The bin-wise terms defined in \crefrange{eq:res}{eq:rel} and shown in \cref{fig:reliability_diagram} (b) offer an overview of how much each probability bin contributes to reliability and resolution.
+For instance, resolution is most impacted by examples with model probabilities of ca. \num{0.3} and dominates over reliability.